 All the skills I acquired as a copywriter, blogger, Flutter developer, and content writer has helped me become a better Technical writer.
-I know a couple of things about empathy, SEO, SEM, Flutter, and more.
+I know some things about empathy, SEO, SEM, Flutter, and more.
 I can comfortably write about Flutter because I used it as a mobile application developer.
-Adding that experience to my SEO skills and you've got a skilled writer that knows how to explain technical concepts that can be found on the internet.
+Adding that experience to my SEO skills, you've got a skilled writer who knows how to explain technical concepts found on the internet.

 How much knowledge of Tech do I need to do technical writing?

-To do technical writing is to make a concept, process, or service easy to understand.
-Technical writing can come in the form of FAQs (Frequently Asked Questions), Knowledge base articles, help guides, instruction manuals, API documentation, or blogposts.
+Technical writing makes a concept, process, or service easy to understand.
+Technical writing can come as FAQs (Frequently Asked Questions), Knowledge base articles, help guides, instruction manuals, API documentation, or blogposts.

-As a technical writer, you need as much information and skills to be able to comfortably do your job.
-However, the major tasks that technical writers carry out are "Research and Writing".
+As a technical writer, you need as much information and skills to do your job comfortably.
+However, the major tasks that technical writers carry out are "Research and Writing."

 To answer your questions, you'd need as much information to write any form of technical writing.
-That's why most times research takes 60-70% of a technical writer's time.
+That's why research takes 60-70% of a technical writer's time.
 Because to explain a process or concept, you need to understand it properly.
-How do you write Internal API documentation when you don't even understand what an endpoint is or what an API is and how it works.
+How do you write Internal API documentation when you don't even understand what an endpoint is or what an API is, and how it works.

-As a technical writer, your tasks daily should include lots of reading.
-Read lots of blog articles, buy and read tech books for dummies, beginners, and kids.
-I suggest these kinds of books because they explain terms in a simple way, and if there is the best place to quickly understand concepts, then it's reading a book for kids or dummies.
+As a technical writer, your daily tasks should include lots of reading.
+Read many blog articles, and buy and read tech books for dummies, beginners, and kids.
+I suggest these kinds of books because they explain terms in a simple way, and if there is the best place to understand concepts quickly, then it's reading a book for kids or dummies.